 The OmniTrax system basically has a complete separate sole that slides into the toe and snap/clips into the bottom of the boot’s sole.
 A rubber heel strap holds the rear firmly in place.
 It works surprisingly well, and it’s an awesome feature if you travel between multiple watersheds that either have different regulations or different wading conditions.
 When your felt wears out, you can simply buy another set of soles.

-While this is a first-look review, early indications of durability are good.
+The overall Devil’s Canyon design errors toward durability.
 The best wading boots reduce the points of stitching to the bare minimum . . . and then double and triple stitch high wear areas.
 Korkers takes this a bit farther with the Devil’s Canyon by creating a recessed stitching area around the toe cap and heel cap.
 Because the stitches are below the surface level of the caps, they’re less likely to get scratched by sticks and rocks.

 The molded rubber toe cap has excellent coverage and should fend off sharp rocks well.
 Whatever slightly rubbery synthetic material Korkers uses for the main body of the boot, it seems pretty tough.
 Personally, I’m fairly new to the M2 Boa lacing system, but it’s been widely accepted across multiple outdoor sports.
 If it ever failed on me on a fishing trip, I’d rig up a lacing system with some fly line backing and make it through the day.
 You can, of course, widely buy Boa lace replacement kits.
 If you are worried (I’m not) you could just throw a replacement kit in your wading bag just in case.